madalainev/madalainev.github.io/index.md

 * Manage and develop strategies for the organization’s website, social media, art direction, and marketing campaigns
 * Create digital art, photos, videos, and other content for social media and the web
 * Maintain PRD’s relationship with local sponsors, the media, and the City of Providence
-* Provide leadership for the Art, Marketing, Social Media, and Web Committees
+* Provide leadership for the Art, Marketing, Social Media, Street Team, and Web Committees

 DLISSA, ALA Student Chapter at St. John’s University | **Founder** | Fall 2015